Catamarca Province: History

 Catamarca remained isolated from the rest of Argentina by its mountains until 1888, when the rapidly expanding railways first appeared in the province.
 Attracting immigrants with its spacious, fertile valleys and dry, agreeable weather, Catamarca was soon favored by immigrants from Lebanon and Iran, who found Catamarca reminiscent of the fertile, orchard-lined mountain valleys of the homes they left behind.

 One such family, the Saadis, became prominent in local commerce and politics (much as the Syrian Menems in neighbouring La Rioja).
 In 1949, the newly designated province elected Vicente Saadi as governor.
 Eventually, Saadi, a Peronist, would become indispensable to local politics (a Caudillo), exerting influence mostly by proxy.
-Passing away in 1988, he was succeeded by his son Ramon.
+Upon his death in 1988, he was succeeded by his son Ramon.
 In 1990, however, close friends of the Saadis were involved in the brutal murder of a local teenager, Maria Soledad Morales; this cause cèlebre cost Gov. Saadi much of his popularity and, in 1991, his office, when Catamarca (for the first time) voted in a Radical Civic Union (UCR) candidate, Arnoldo Castillo.
-Elected to the Senate by his still considerable following, Saadi is today an ally of President Cristina Kirchner, though the governor's seat remains in the UCR's column.
+Elected to the Senate by his still considerable following, Saadi subsequently became an ally of President Cristina Kirchner, though the governor's seat remained in the UCR's column.

 Demography

+According to the 2022 Argentine national census, the Province of Catamarca has 429,556 inhabitants.
 Annual growth rate is 2.35‰, while density amounts to 2.6 inhabitants per square kilometer.
 Urban population represents 70%.
 (1991).